-The Integrative Ethical Education model (IEE; Narvaez, 2006, 2007a) provides an intentional, holistic, comprehensive, empirically derived approach to moral character development.
+The Integrative Ethical Education model (IEE; Narvaez, 2006; 2007) provides an intentional, holistic, comprehensive, empirically-derived approach to moral character development.
 It is informed deeply by both ancient philosophy and current science about what contributes to cultivate human flourishing.
 As Aristotle pointed out, human flourishing necessarily includes individuals and communities, a perspective corroborated by the biological and social sciences.
 No one survives or flourishes alone.
-In fact, humans are biologically wired for sociality and love (Maturana & Verden-Zöller, 1996).
-With the proper care and environment humans can be deeply empathic, with ethics of high engagement and imagination (e.g., Dentan, 1968; Wolff, 1994).
+In fact, humans are biologically wired for sociality and love (Maturana & Verden-Zoller, 1996).
+With the proper care humans are deeply empathic, with ethics of high engagement and imagination (e.g., Dentan, 1968; Wolff, 1994).

 The IEE model is presented in a step-by-step format.
 Ideally the steps take place simultaneously.
-It is recommended that new teachers plan to start at the beginning and add each step as they feel comfortable (for more details, see Narvaez, 2006, 2007a).
+It is recommended that new teachers plan to start at the beginning and add each step as they feel comfortable.

-Step 1: Establish a Caring Relationship with Each Student
+Step 1: Establish a caring relationship with each student.

-Establishing a caring connection is fundamental to any mentoring relationship; that is, the type of relationship that allows mutual influence for mutual benefit.
-Greenspan and Shanker (2002) describe how parental interaction with infants establishes the cognitive propensities that a child has for learning and being.
+Fundamental to any mentoring relationship is establishing a caring connection, the type of relationship that allows mutual influence for mutual benefit.
+Greenspan and Shanker (2002) describe how parental interaction with infants establish the cognitive propensities that child has for learning and being.
 A pleasurable relationship allows for open communication and for mutual enhancement.
-Ideally, the family home provides deep emotional nourishment for the child, but this rarely happens in a typical U.S. household these days, due in part to both parents working and a variety of distracting activities.
-In a day when children are emotionally malnourished, much rides on the adults they see every day-educators.
-In fact the most important protective factors against poor outcomes for a child are caring relationships with adults, first, with an adult in the family, and second, with an adult outside the family (Masten, 2003).
+Ideally, the family home provides deep emotional nourishment for the child, but this has become increasingly difficult to achieve, due in part to both parents working and a variety of distracting activities.
+In a day when children are emotionally malnourished, much rides on the adults they see every day, educators.
+In fact the most important protective factors against poor outcomes for a child are caring relationships, first, with an adult in the family, and second, with an adult outside the family (Masten, 2003).
 Why is caring so vital?
-As mammals, we are primarily social-emotional creatures; we are evolutionarily prepared for the rewards of caring, emotionally engaged relationships.
-The cool logic of a nonemotional Dr. Spock is a sign of pathology, not health (Damasio, 1999).
+As mammals, we are primarily social-emotional creatures; we are evolutionarily prepared for the rewards of caring, emotionallylogic of a non-emotional Dr. Spock is a sign of pathology, not health (Damasio, 1999).
 It is through caring relationships and supportive climates that we nurture an engagement ethic.

-When students have good relationships with their teachers, they are more likely to feel welcome in the classroom and have a greater sense of belonging, which is related to higher motivation and achievement (Klem & Connell, 2004; McNeely, Nonnemaker, & Blum, 2002; Roeser, Midgley, & Urdan, 1996).
-Teacher caring and support are related to increased student engagement in learning (Libbey, 2004), especially among at-risk students (Connell, Halpern-Felsher, Clifford, Crichlow, & Usinger, 1995; Croninger & Lee, 2001).
+When students have good relationships with their teachers, they are more likely to feel welcome in the classroom and have a greater sense of belonging, which is related to higher motivation and achievement (Klem & Connell, 2004; McNeely, Nonnemaker, & Blum, 2002; Roeser, Midgley & Urdan, 1996).
+Teacher caring and support are related to increased student engagement in learning (Libbey, 2004), especially among at-risk students (Connell, Halpern-Felsher, Clifford, Crichlow & Usinger, 1995; Croninger & Lee, 2001).
 Teachers can individualize their care for students, like a good parent.
 Of course, this means getting to know the child, respectfully, as much as possible.
-Watson (2003; chapter 10 this volume) richly portrays an elementary school teacher's establishment of caring relationships with her students, students with all types of emotional backgrounds, pointing out generally effective approaches such as guiding students in their self-development through supporting autonomy, building competence, and fostering a sense of belonging.
-It must be said that establishing a caring relationship is easier with some children than others, and it is easier for elementary school teachers than for high school teachers who see many students for relatively brief periods of time.
-Nevertheless, as long as teachers maintain a humane classroom, students will be more likely to feel safe and engaged in learning, including moral learning (see Noddings, chapter 9 this volume).
+Some students with troubled backgrounds require a longer warm-up period before they trust the teacher, requiring teacher persistence and patience (see Watson, 2003; this volume).
+It must be said that establishing a caring relationship is easier with some children than others, and is easier for elementary teachers than high school teachers who see many students relatively briefly.
+Nevertheless, as long as teachers maintain a humane classroom, students will be more likely to feel safe and engaged in learning, including moral learning (see Noddings, this volume).